Between The Hustle And The Heart

 Balancing a 9–5, a Startup, and Family Life

-I still work a full-time job.
-It pays the bills and deserves my attention.
+We still work a full-time jobs.
+It pays the bills and deserves our attention.
 That means Ardsley often gets built in the early mornings, late nights, and in between everything else.

 The hardest part isn’t the workload—it’s the balance.

-I want my daughters to see what it looks like to build something with intention.
-But I also want them to remember that I was there.
+We want our daughters to see what it looks like to build something with intention.
+But we also want them to remember that we were there.
 At bedtime.
 On weekends.
 In the small moments that matter more than any business milestone.

-There are days I feel like I’m falling short everywhere.
-And there are days—quiet, grounding days—where a small win aligns with family laughter and reminds me why this path matters.
+There are days we feel like we're falling short everywhere.
+And there are days—quiet, grounding days—where a small win aligns with family laughter and reminds us why this path matters.

 What Ardsley Is Teaching Me About Building and Belonging